HOT on the heels of the so-called Pasty Tax, Swindon Guide Dogs is involved in a campaign to exempt guide dog food from VAT.

 Labour MP David Blunkett, a guide dog owner, has backed the campaign.

-But his call for reform was rejected by Treasury minister, David Gauke, who said HM Revenue and Customs’ definition of a working dog was based on the type of food it consumes rather than the role it performs.
+But his call for reform was rejected by Treasury minister, David Gauke, who said HM Revenue and Customs’ definition of a working dog was based on the type of food it consumes rather than the role

 And he suggested there was nothing to stop guide dog owners buying high-protein food if they wanted to benefit from the tax break.